GENI-NSF/geni-tools/README-omni.txt

 known as the omnispec.
 The Omni client can also communicate with control frameworks in order to create slices, delete slices, and enumerate available GENI Aggregate Managers.
+Note that Omni also supports using control framework native RSpecs.

 To configure Omni, please copy src/omni_config or /etc/omni/templates/omni_config to your ~/.gcf directory and fill in the parameters for at least one control